Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Overview

 We gathered stakeholder and public input to develop a new provincial definition of elder abuse that can be applied consistently to policies and programs that address elder abuse and improve the safety and well-being of Alberta seniors.
-It’s felt the current definition is too broad to provide adequate direction, and it is not consistently applied across the province.
+It was felt the previous definition was too broad to provide adequate direction, and it was not consistently applied across the province.

 Elder abuse is a complex issue that requires a collaborative and cross-sector response.
-Through this work, we aim to:
+Through this work, we aimed to:

 Timeline